lake-wg/edhoc/draft-ietf-lake-traces.md

 ~~~~~~~~

-R selects its connection identifier C_R to be the byte string 0x18, which since it is not represented as a 1-byte CBOR int is encoded as h'18' = 0x4118:
+The Responder selects its connection identifier C_R to be the byte string 0x18, which since it is not represented as a 1-byte CBOR int is encoded as h'18' = 0x4118:

 ~~~~~~~~
 C_R (Raw Value) (Connection identifier chosen by R) (1 byte)